-Indicate those measures or steps which should be taken by the CAO over the course of the next appraisal period to improve his performance, e.g. types of external or internal development courses/seminars, changes in management practices, etc.
+e those measures or steps which should be taken by the CAO over the course of

+xt appraisal period to improve his performance, e.g. types of external or internal pment courses/seminars, changes in management practices, etc.
-Sign Off

-Signatures of the Mayor and CAO to indicate completion of the process.
+Sign C Off Signatures of the Mayor and CAO to indicate completion of the process.

 Signature of the CAO

 Signature of Mayor (or designate)

+Signature of Mayor (or designate)

+Data

+Date